 People who are generally not good candidates for liposuction include:

 The idea of liposuction may seem straightforward, but, as with any surgery the process is quite involved.
 A qualified surgeon will be well trained in the procedure and thoroughly explain the entire process to you.

 Undoubtedly, each procedure can differ significantly, depending on the kind of liposuction surgery you want and the treatment area.
 Most liposuction procedures follow the same outline:

 Liposuction involves carefully marking the sites of fat removal before the commencement of surgery.
-Once the anaesthetic has been administered, a saline solution is infused into the operative areas to help control bruising and makes “sculpting” the area possible.
+Once the anaesthetic has been administered, a saline solution is infused into the operative areas to help control bruising and facilitate the extraction of the fat tissue.

-An ultrasonic probe may also be used to emulsify or “melt” the fat before a liposuction cannula is inserted for aspiration to complete the process.
+An ultrasonic probe may also be used to emulsify the fat before a liposuction cannula is inserted for aspiration to complete the process.